 • Salmon is loaded with selenium, a mineral involved in protecting bone health, improving thyroid function and reducing the risk of cancer.

-So, not only is this easy Sushi Baked Salmon recipe super tasty; it’s good for you, too!
+So, not only is this easy Baked Salmon Teriyaki recipe super tasty; it’s good for you, too!

 Baked Teriyaki Salmon with teriyaki sauce being drizzled on top with a spoon.

 Because this recipe is really quick and simple to make, I like to keep my sides simple to.
-This teriyaki salmon is served with sauteed bok choy and white rice but if you’re keeping your carbs in check you can use cauliflower rice instead.
+This teriyaki salmon is served with sauteed bok choy and jasmine rice but if you’re keeping your carbs in check you can use brown rice or cauliflower rice instead.

 Overhead shot of teriyaki salmon on a square plate with rice and bok choy.